dz-nikola/Crypto-101/README.md

 ## Trading Strategies

 ### Strategy 1 - Momentum Strategy
 There is a common saying in the stock markets that indicates that stocks that went high, tend to go higher for a while.
 This is called momentum.
 As buyer pile in to make sure to profit from the uptrend, the price of a stock (in our case cryptocurrency) will tend to keep rising for a bit.
-Below we will construct a long short porfolio that takes into account the rank of each crypto-currency in the last 10 days and will decide to go long or short for the following 10 day period if the crypto was ranked approprietly.
+Below we will construct a long short porfolio that takes into account the rank of each crypto-currency in the last 10 days and will decide to go long or short for the following 10-day period if the crypto was ranked approprietly.

 In other words, we will compare the performance of our coins in the last 10 days.
 We will buy (long position) the two best performers and sell (short position) the two worst performers.
 In mathematical terms: